Coevolution of Camouflage: Components of the Simulation

 \subsection{Texture Synthesis}

 Camouflage textures are represented in this simulation as trees of procedural texture operators.
-These correspond directly to nested expressions in a typical programming language. \jargon{\texsyn{}} is a simple domain specific language for describing textures \cite{reynolds_texsyn_2019}.
+These correspond directly to nested expressions in a typical programming language. \jargon{\texsyn{}} is a simple domain specific language for describing textures \citep{reynolds_texsyn_2019}.

 The details of \texsyn{} are not central to understanding this camouflage model.
-A quick overview is given here. \texsyn{} is library, an API, with many \jargon{operators} each of which return a \jargon{Texture}.
-Most of them also take Textures as input parameters, along with simple values like colors, 2d vectors, and scalars (floating point numbers).
-Nested functional expressions of \texsyn{} operators (as in source code) are compiled into trees of operator instances.
+A quick overview is given here. \texsyn{} is a (c++) library, an API, with various \jargon{operators} each of which return a \jargon{Texture}.
+Most of them also take Textures as input parameters, along with simple values like colors, 2d vectors, and scalars.
+Nested expressions of \texsyn{} operators (''source code'') are compiled into trees of operator instances.

-These \texsyn{} textures are represented by operators, trees, and parameters.
-They do not store pixel data.
-Instead the Texture class provides a function to sample the texture's color at an arbitrary floating point \textit{xy} location.
-That color is computed on the fly.
-This is similar to GPU \jargon{fragment shaders} and the Pixel Stream Editor functions in \citet{perlin_image_1985}.
+These \texsyn{} textures are represented by operators, trees, and parameters --- but not pixel data.
+Instead the Texture class has a function to sample its color at any floating point \textit{xy} location.
+That color is computed on the fly, similar to GPU \jargon{fragment shaders} or the Pixel Stream Editor functions in \citet{perlin_image_1985}.
 Figure \ref{fig:TexSyn_overview} shows some simple examples and how these textures can be recombined with tree crossover.

-Note that the images in this paper are rendered at 512² pixels and the prey disks have a diameter of 100 pixels.
-These are downsampled to 128² for use by predator's vision CNNs.
+Note that the images in this paper are rendered at 512\textsuperscript{2} pixels and the prey disks have a diameter of 100 pixels.
+These are downsampled to 128\textsuperscript{2} for use by predator's vision CNNs.